 Most apartments have a 90-day move-out period, meaning you can’t guarantee availability until closer to the beginning of a lease.
 This can be an issue for renters who begin their apartment search early.

-Our study found that 60% of respondents began their search at least six months before the lease was to begin.
+Our study found that nearly 60% of respondents began their search at least six months before the lease was to begin.
 This means that it would benefit your apartment marketing strategy to have some data on the types of units available—including features, location, and more—in advance to help renters plan as they narrow down their options for in-person visits.

 If this data isn’t possible to get, it’s important to gather updated pictures of your different floorplans and potential upcoming units so you can present an accurate picture to those beginning their search early.